The Color Purple (1985 film): Filming

-While the novel was based on Walker's childhood home of Eatonton, Georgia, the film was shot predominantly in James C. Bennett's house, located in Lilesville (Anson County), and Union county in North Carolina during the summer months.
+While the novel was based on Walker's childhood home of Eatonton, Georgia, the film was shot predominantly in James C. Bennett's house, located in Lilesville (Anson County), and Union County in North Carolina during the summer months.
 Sets were constructed at an Antebellum-era plantation outside Wadesboro, while the town of Marshville had its paved roads covered in mud and clay to match the early 20th-century setting.
 The church was a real 60-year-old Baptist chapel that was moved piece-by-piece from its original location.
 Due to the summer heat, the winter sequences were shot with fabricated snow.
 Additional scenes were filmed on the Universal Studios Hollywood backlot, and a second unit led by Frank Marshall traveled to Kenya to shoot scenes in Nairobi and in the Maasai regions.
+Principal photography began on June 5, 1985.

 Spielberg encouraged both Goldberg and Winfrey to ad lib during filming, including Sofia's speech at the dinner table.
 Quincy Jones' insistence on giving more dialogue to Winfrey sparked an apparent feud between her and Goldberg that lasted several years afterwards.